Our Stories. Our Medicine. In conversation with Ericka Huggins, moderated by Valerie Woods

-The great poet and author Dr. Maya Angelou once said: “There is no greater agony than bearing an untold story inside you.”
+The great author Zora Neale Hurston once said: “There is no greater agony than bearing an untold story inside you.”

-Recorded in Oakland, CA for Reel Sisters of the Diaspora 2018, this conversation with activist, poet, and educator, Ericka Huggins, explores the transformative and healing power of speaking the truth of our stories.
+Recorded in Oakland, CA for Reel Sisters of the Diaspora 2018, the video featured above is an excerpt from a 40-minute interview with activist, poet, and educator, Ericka Huggins.
+She explores the transformative and healing power of speaking the truth of our stories.
 As the longest-serving woman in Black Panther Party leadership, a former political prisoner, widowed at 20 and separated from her newborn daughter for two years awaiting trial, Ms. Huggins turned to meditation to keep her sanity.
 Her spiritual practices have served to sustain her as a mother, grandmother, and social justice activist.

 “The more we talk the more we heal,” says Ms. Huggins.
 This presentation is moderated by Valerie Woods, a Stephens College MFA TV and Screenwriting Mentor and writer/producer, currently in development on a documentary on Ms. Huggins’ remarkable life.
 Ms. Woods is also a long-time meditator which has sustained her through 25+ years in the entertainment industry.
-This session will conclude with a #Time4Self meditation
+The conversation concluded with a #Time4Self meditation session.

 Valerie C. Woods is a writer/producer in television and film and is also a publisher, editor, and author.
 Valerie is currently Adjunct Faculty for the Stephens College Low Residency MFA Television & Screenwriting program and was appointed Creative Director for Syd Field – The Art of Visual Storytelling.
 Valerie is one of four Syd Field Screenwriting Method Instructors trained by Mr. Field.
 Valerie wrote the screen adaptation of the novel Tempest Rising by Diane McKinney-Whetstone, with the production company of actor/director Phylicia Rashad.
 Valerie is also a Co-Executive Producer/writer for the in-development mini-series Tulsa.